PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Experiments

 \subsubsection{Rigid Edge Interaction Tasks}

-These tasks require the fingertip to form a rigid edge and transmit localized forces through a small contact area. \begin{itemize} \item \textbf{Paper singulation}: Wedge interaction with sub-millimeter gaps between stacked A4 papers. \item \textbf{Lid opening}: Edge contact and torque transmission at a predefined leverage point. \item \textbf{Orange peeling}: Concentrated force application to puncture and tear the surface. \end{itemize} Without the fingernail, all tasks fail because the compliant pulp deforms before edge contact is established.
+These tasks require the fingertip to establish a rigid edge contact and transmit localized forces through a small contact area: \begin{itemize} \item \textbf{Paper singulation}: wedge interaction with sub-millimeter gaps between stacked A4 papers. \item \textbf{Lid opening}: edge contact and torque transmission at a predefined leverage point. \item \textbf{Orange peeling}: concentrated force application to puncture and tear the surface. \end{itemize} Without the fingernail, these tasks often fail because the compliant pulp deforms before stable edge contact is established.
+This blunts the intended wedge or leverage geometry, especially in paper singulation and orange peeling.
+Lid opening is less restrictive, so occasional success is still possible when the initial edge contact is favorable.
 With the fingernail, the required contact geometry is maintained, leading to substantially higher success rates.
-Remaining failures are due to poor initial alignment rather than limitations of the fingertip mechanics.